 How long will conditions like this last?
 Hard to say.
 Right now if I went with my gut, I’d say it’s smelling like it might be one of those springs where the Kootenai River doesn’t offer much in the way of reduced flows until summer.
 There’s still a ton of snow and data is showing the Kootenai River basin is now at 130% snow water equivalent.
 It will start running off quickly depending on weather.
 But daytime temps and nights are still cool so for this week the song remains the same.
 But that can change in a day as we all know.

 Generally speaking the Army Corps will drop flows significantly during April.
-We just received word that discharge from Libby Dam will remain at essentially power house capacity and will not be reduced for the remainder of April.
+We just received word that discharge from Libby Dam will remain at essentially power house capacity for the foreseeable future.
 We had big rain and precipitation last fall and big snow this winter.
 There is lots of water content in the basin and it all ends up in the Kootenai River.
 We’ll just have to wait and see.

 For now the Kootenai is only fish-able from a boat.
 With water this high wading is non-existent and could be dangerous.
 Keep in mind water temps will be a bit warmer as you move downstream.
 And since the Kootenai River flows are big, longer floats are the name of the game.

 Dry fly fishing is really not that much of an option at the moment.
 You might see some rising fish late in the afternoon in super soft water but for the most part water temps are still on the chilly side.
 Dry droppers down grassy banks might work.
 But nymphing will be your better option.
 Fish a #10 brown rubber legged stonefly nymph with a #12 bead head prince dropper six to seven feet below an indicator.
 Add at least one BB split shot and look for fish in soft currents, cover, next to and below flooded islands in 4-6 feet of water.
 Fish will be concentrated and actually nymphing under these big water conditions can actually be pretty good if you dial into where fish are holding.